 Radiance observations undergo a pre-screening process before being loaded into the ODB for input to the main IFS screening.
 Firstly, this is used to reduce the data volume and thus the computational burden of the main screening.
 Secondly, this rejects observations that fail to contain crucial header information and/or the correct number of channels that could potentially cause a computational run-time failure in the main screening.
-Observations in BUFR are decoded and checked inside SCREEN_1C where, additionally, data measured at particular scan lines and or scan positions may be removed to reduce the data volume (by setting LINE_THIN, FOV_THIN in the calling script PRE_1CRAD).
+Observations in BUFR are decoded and checked inside the SCREEN_1C_MOD module called from the BUFR_PRESCREEN application where, additionally, data measured at particular scan lines and or scan positions may be removed to reduce the data volume (by setting LINE_THIN, FOV_THIN in the PREPARE_PRESCREEN_CONFIG configuration scripts).
 Observations which survive the checking and thinning process are then re-encoded in BUFR and supplied to the ODB loader.
 A key consideration for rejecting data in the pre-screening is that removed observations will NOT be passed through the IFS screening and thus will NOT accrue feedback quality information.
 Currently all pre-screening tasks are scalar (i.e. not parallel).
 However, for IASI (by far the largest data volume) the process is effectively parallelized by splitting the input BUFR file and launching multiple scalar tasks simultaneously.